School of Engineering

 (2 SHUs)

-Note 3: These two courses will together count as one elective.
+Note 4: Two courses together will count as one elective.

-Note 4: Fifth-year BS/MS candidates can double-count ≤ 2 courses (any) towards their BS and MS. Any additional required courses that count toward BS must be substituted with approved elective(s).
+Note 5: 5-year BS/MS candidates can double-count ≤ 2 courses (any) towards their BS and MS. Any additional required courses that count toward BS must be substituted with approved elective(s).